Trip.com Group: History

 In February 2018, Ctrip launched TrainPal, an online ticketing platform featuring split ticketing, in the United Kingdom.
 Accredited by the National Rail of the UK, TrainPal mainly provides services for the UK, and other European countries.

 In September 2019, Ctrip completed a share exchange with Naspers and became the single largest shareholder of MakeMyTrip.
+As a result of the transaction, Ctrip acquired 49 percent of MakeMyTrip’s voting power and began accounting for the company using the equity method.